loneicewolf/RE-nls_933w_dll/README.md

 <div align="center">
 <h3>$\textcolor{red}{\textsf{ MALWARE AHEAD!
 IF YOU  DO NOT  KNOW WHAT THAT IS - LEAVE}}$ </h3>
-This repository is dedicated to the theoretical research and analysis of the NLS Rootkit, also known as NLS_933W.DLL.
-For safety reasons, the actual malware samples are not included here.
-They can be found in my other repository focused on NLS_933_DLL.
+This repository is dedicated to the theoretical research and analysis of the NLS Rootkit, also known as NLS_933W.DLL. <b>For safety reasons, the actual malware samples are not included here.</b> They can be found in my other repository focused on NLS_933_DLL.
 Additionally, for related research, you might want to check my Stuxnet repository.

 Yours sincerely,